 Tip #5: Forget About Your Title

-You may be “the boss,” but true leadership is more than just having rank.
+You may be “the boss,” but authentic leadership is more than having rank.
 Leadership is a function, not a title.
 If leadership isn’t your natural strong suit, get help!
 Consider reading books, listening to podcasts, or attending training seminars (like Sashco’s Zero Failures Business Focus) to help you become the kind of leader people will follow!